-Amount(s) Source(s)

-2000 Lottery: Instructional Materials 0001-0999: Unrestricted: Locally Defined Librarian will order books for the library available to teachers- see goal1.
+Amount(s) Source(s) Lottery: Instructional Materials 0001-0999: Unrestricted: Locally Defined Librarian will order books for the library available to teachers- see goal1.

-to teachers- see goarr.

-Specific supplies may be needed to help students in the classroom.
-The PTA and teachers along with the librarian will establish a learning library to highlight diversity and provide monthly books to be read and discussed in all classrooms about diverse peoples.
+Specific supplies may be needed to help English Learners in the classroom.
+The PTA and teachers along with the librarian will establish a learning library to support our English Learners.